-The B.A.A. and public safety officials from the Commonwealth of Massachusetts and the eight cities and towns along the 26.2-mile course are asking official participants to comply with new security policies, including a no-bag policy.
+The B.A.A. and public safety officials from the Commonwealth of Massachusetts and the eight cities and towns along the 26.2-mile course are asking official participants to comply with all security policies, including a no-bag policy.
 No bags will be allowed in certain areas at or near the start in Hopkinton, at or near the finish in Boston, or along the course.
 Bags will not be allowed on buses from Boston to Hopkinton, and bags will not be transported from Hopkinton back to Boston.
-At the conclusion of the race and new for 2014, the B.A.A. will provide participants with a Heatsheet® Warmth Retention Cape for warmth. (see image and description below)
+To learn more about particpant rules, including allowable and prohibited items on race day, click the button below:

 A gear check opportunity on Boston Common will be available on the morning of the Boston Marathon only, allowing official participants to have a change of clothing (shoes, pants, shirt, jacket) at the conclusion of the race.
 The bag to be used for this purpose will be provided at Number Pick-up by the B.A.A. and will be within your complimentary race packet.

 - The gear check bag is 18 inches wide, 18 inches tall, and has a 4 inch bottom (see gear bag image to the right, click to enlarge).

 - This clear, plastic bag has a drawstring enclosure and the words "Runner Gear Bag" are printed on the bag.

 - You must use this B.A.A.-provided, clear, plastic bag for gear check.
 No other bags will be accepted.